 Spencer has worked as a prof, an SEO wrangler, a dry cleaner, a pro wrestler, and more.
-He wrote a book called Cosmo (Coach House, ’12) and should have a few more coming soon.
-He edits the decade-old literary magazine The Puritan and is the father of a coonhound named BobSnow.
+He’s the author of Cosmo (Coach House Books, ’12) and Cruise Missile Liberals (Nightwood Editions, fall ’17).
+He founded the decade-old literary magazine The Puritan and is the father of a coonhound.

 Byron is our Marketing Producer, and his work ranges from videotaping keynotes to using PicMonkey.
 He also enjoys slow walks by the beach.